Healthy Homes Assessment Te Awanga

 What We Do

-As building inspectors, we handle all components of professional home examinations.
-We’re there to make sure that you make the best decision when purchasing your next property.
+As building inspectors we take on all issues associated with professional house inspections.
+We’re here to make sure that you make the correct choice when it comes to purchasing your next property.

-We consider your investment to be a serious one We will conduct comprehensive examinations to ensure you don’t receive any expensive or unwelcome surprise costs, meaning you are able to relax and focus on the enjoyable aspects of purchasing or owning the house.
+We are serious about your investment, and undertake comprehensive examinations to make sure that you don’t get any unexpected or expensive surprise costs, meaning you can relax and focus on the fun aspects of purchasing or owning a house.

-We offer a wide range of services to make sure you are fully updated on the condition of any property that you might be thinking of buying or selling as well as additional services.
+We specialise in a range of solutions to ensure you are completely aware of the state of any property you could be contemplating buying or selling and also other services.

-We have a systematic approach to inspecting your property and the latest in technology for software with digital photos embedded into the Report, you can actually see any problems that might be identified.
-Because of our detailed reporting it is no wonder we receive so many referrals from clients our service to family members and friends.
+With our systemised method of conducting your house inspection as well as the latest technology in software including digital photos imbedded into the document, you can actually see any issues discovered.
+Because of our comprehensive report, it’s no wonder that we receive so many referrals from clients our service to family members and friends.

 Get Peace of Mind - Get in Touch